ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

 ***How computers changed***

-Several decades ago computers didn’t look like they do today: they were large.
+Several decades ago computers didn't look like they do today: they were large.
 So large that a computer could occupy the whole room.
 However, as the years went by, technologies were constantly improving, and computers gradually decreased their size and increased performance.

 Today one can purchase a computer that will have thousands of times more speed, memory and performance than a computer [in 90s](http://www.aei.org/publication/technology-has-advanced-so-rapidly-that-a-laptop-computer-today-is-96-cheaper-than-a-1994-model-and-1000x-better/) (and it will be cheaper today than it was then).

 The development of cell phones also went at an accelerated pace.
-As a result, today’s smartphones have chips capable of running applications and games that desktop computers could not previously have.
+As a result, today's smartphones have chips capable of running applications and games that desktop computers could not previously have.

 As technology is improving, the size of devices gets smaller and their power consumption is reduced as well.
 This, in turn, led to appearance of small devices powered by a battery.
 So, computers used to be big and weak, but now they are small and powerful enough to perform certain actions.